tequilarista/toc/sigs/sig-resilience.md

 Topics of interest include the following:

 * Disaster Recovery - creating adaptive, self-healing production systems
-* Architecture - principles of design that are conducive of resiliency
+* Architecture - principles of design that are conducive of resilience
-* Testing - Chaos engineering practices and other means to ensure resiliency as an ongoing practice
+* Testing - Chaos engineering practices and other means to ensure resilience as an ongoing practice
 *

 ## Members